digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 Creating the event
 ==================

 The issuer first creates a new instance of the ``ACME`` instrument, assigning a new version.
-Note that the logic to create the new version of an instrument can also be encoded in the lifecycle rule.
 The new version is then automatically produced when processing the event as described in the next step.